 Back payment of benefits you are owed (such as from Social Security or L&I).

 Yes.
-You must report getting that money by the tenth day of the following month.
+You must report getting it by the tenth day of the next month.
 Example: you get a $5,000 settlement on May 20.
 You must report it to DSHS by June 10.

-If you get cash assistance, a lump sum payment awarded for wrongful death, personal injury, damage or loss of property counts is a resource.
-A lump sum received for any other reason is income.
+It depends.
+If you get cash assistance, a lump sum payment awarded for wrongful death, personal injury, damage or loss of property counts as a resource.
+A lump sum you get for any other reason is income.

 Maybe.
-You may have up to $3,000 in a savings account and a vehicle worth up to $5,000.
-(DSHS excludes the entire value of one vehicle if you use it to transport a physically disabled member of your household.)
-These are “exempt resources.”
-You can still be eligible for cash assistance if your non-exempt assets do not exceed $1,000 in value.
+You can have up to $6,000 in a savings account and a vehicle worth up to $10,000.
+DSHS excludes (does not count) the entire value of one vehicle you use to transport a physically disabled household member.

 I got a lump sum payment.
-I am now ineligible for cash and food assistance.
+I cannot get cash and food assistance.
 Can I still get medical assistance?

 Maybe.
 Some medical programs have no resource limits.
 Others have higher income limits than TANF does.
-Depending on your situation, you and your family may qualify for other medical assistance.
-Be sure to ask that you be considered for all available medical programs.
+You may be eligible for other medical assistance.
+Ask to be considered for all available medical programs.

 (Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial purposes only.)